 They assessed the situation and decided to make a game quickly.
 Balanced Worlds team took Bomb Buddies from concept to online within 5 months!
 Within 6 months online, Bomb Buddies had already had over 150,000 players.
 Kabam took notice and Chris negotiated the sale of Balanced Worlds to Kabam in December 2012.

 In 2013, Kabam wanted to get into the mobile RPG space.
 Chris proposed taking learnings from Asian MMORPGs such as Wartune and applying them to a theme that would better resonate in the west.
-The Legacy of Zeus (LoZ) team was based in Beijing, China and peaked at 80 international developers plus support staff and outsourcers.
+The Legacy of Zeus (LoZ) team was based in Beijing, China and peaked at 80 international developers plus an equal number of support staff and outsourcers.
 Legacy of Zeus entered open beta on iOS and Andriod in September 2016.
 From the start, D1R was already greater than 40% and D7R was 17%.
 With a projected 3-year LTV between $15 and $45, Legacy of Zeus had the potential to have the highest LTV of any Kabam game to date.

 In addition to the games above, Chris participated in MBRs/QBRs, read numerous teardown decks, was a member of the creative counsel for games such as Marvel : Strike Force.
 And, he became intimately familiar with Kabam’s Beijing-developed games such as Kingdoms of Camelot: Battle for the North, The Hobbit: Kingdoms of Middle-Earth, and Heroes of Camelot.